stevehan00/semi-calibrated-photometric-stereo/README.md

 ## Overview

 Factorization-based and Alternating Minimization method is implemented except for others.
 Methods are tested using parts of DiLiGent dataset.
-I include data in this repository.
+And I include data in this repository.
 Factorization-based method is developed because Linear-joint estimation is limited at practical setting.
 That is related with SVD's Time Complexity.
-Then, This paper showed an Alternating minimization method avoiding the round-off error.
+Then, this paper showed an Alternating minimization method avoiding the round-off error.
 In results, AM method has the higher precision compared to other methods.